farhi/looktxt/README.md

 Extracting data from a text file is a never ending story.
 Usually,  one will  write a short script or program/function to analyse each specific input data format.
 The looktxt command purpose is to read any text data file containing numerical blocks just as a human would read it.
-Specif‐ ically, it looks for contiguous numerical blocks, which are stored into matrices,  and  other parts of the input file are classified as headers which are optionally exported.
+Specifically, it looks for contiguous numerical blocks, which are stored into matrices,  and  other parts of the input file are classified as headers which are optionally exported.
 Numerical blocks are labelled  according to the preceeding header block last word.

 Blocks read from the data file can be sorted into sections.
-Each sec‐ tion SEC starts when it appears in a header and contains all  following fields  until a new section is found or the end of the file.
-Addition‐ ally, one may search for specific metadata keywords, at user's  choice.
+Each section SEC starts when it appears in a header and contains all  following fields  until a new section is found or the end of the file.
+Additionally, one may search for specific metadata keywords, at user's  choice.
-Each  data field matching the keyword metadata META in its headers will create a new entry in the MetaData section.
+Each  data field matching the keyword metadata META in its header will create a new entry in the MetaData section.

 The output data files may be generated using "Matlab", "Scilab", "IDL",